cassdeckard/home/README.md

 i.e. To get dotfiles for `bash`, run `stow bash`

 For `bash` you also will want to add a line to your own `.bashrc` or `.bash_profile` to source `$HOME/.bashrc_custom`

+If you are me, and setting up a newly imaged Mac, you can just run `work-setup.sh`, which will set up Homebrew, git, bash-completion, and stow.